Ryan Grant (rugby union)

-Ryan Grant (born 8 October 1985) is a rugby union coach; the co-owner of a gin business; and a former Scotland international rugby union player.
-He currently is Head Coach of Glasgow Academicals.
+Ryan Grant (born 8 October 1985) is a rugby union coach, the co-owner of a gin business and a former Scotland international rugby union player.
+He became the head coach of Glasgow Academicals in 2020.

-Educated at the Alice Smith School in Kuala Lumpur, Malaysia.
-He is an ex-soldier; he served in the Royal Corps of Signals, British Army as an Area System Operator from 2002 to 2005.
+Grant was educated at the Alice Smith School in Kuala Lumpur, Malaysia.
+He was an Area System Operator with the Royal Corps of Signals of the British Army from 2002 to 2005.

 Rugby Union career

-Amateur career
+Amateur

-Grant played rugby for the Army before making the grade at Professional level.
+Grant played rugby for the Army before making the grade at professional level.

 In 2016, Grant turned out for Currie in the Scottish Premiership.

-In the 2017–18 season he was playing his rugby with Ayr.
+In the 2017–18 season, he played with Ayr.